Q. Are you affiliated with any political, religious, economic, or philosophical group or ideology?

 Q. Are residents required or expected to eat in the Common House?

 No, shared meals are optional.
-When there’s no pandemic, we have 2-3 optional, shared dinners per week.
+We have 1-2 optional, shared dinners per week.
 Residents sign up a few days beforehand so that the head cook knows how much food to buy.
 The cooks accommodate food allergies / sensitivities / preferences.

 Q. How extensive are your gardens?

-We have some serious gardeners and permaculture enthusiasts in our group, and others who are eager to learn.
-The main garden is located south and slightly west of the Common House, with smaller ones around the property.
-We have both community gardens that produce vegetables and herbs for common meals as well as private gardens tended by individuals who grow their own food.
+We have 13 raised garden boxes located south of the Common House, and there are smaller perennial gardens around the property.
+We have both community gardens that produce vegetables and herbs for common meals as well as garden beds tended by individuals who grow their own food.
 We have quite a bit of edible, perennial landscaping, and we compost our food waste.
-We plan to have an orchard, root cellar, and greenhouse in the future.
+There is an orchard, community garden and hoop house located on Tract B adjacent to Ravens Roost.

 Q. Are kids welcome?